piotrsiupa/git-istash/README.md

 - Files in index are affected by the pathspec now.
 - Stash can be created on an orphan branch now.
 - There is an option `--allow-empty` now, that allows creation of stash when there are no changes.
+- `git istash create` supports all the options that `git istash push` does.
+- There are two additional commands (`snatch` and `save`) that aren't present in the vanilla stash.